secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 In the following steps, we'll work on coding the functions for the `Increment` and `Reset` messages, that are routed to the `execute()` entry point of our contract:

 - Increment - adds 1 to the counter
-- Reset - set the value of the counter
+- Reset - set the value of the counter to _count_

 You'll notice we've already completed the `match` statement for two `ExecuteMsg` variants: